 The DNFSB letter not only questions the local, scientifically justifiable value of deposition velocity at SRS but also the dose to the MOI using this value in the MACCS2 code.
 The effect of using the 0.0 cm/s deposition velocity recommended here rather than the default 0.5 cm/s historically used in MACCS2 at SRS increases the dose to the MOI at the site boundary (11.5 km) by 17% (Hope 2012).
 Likewise, the effect of using a 0.1 cm/s deposition velocity increases that dose only by 13%.
-Because MACCS2 does not model re-emission, it is more realistic to use the effective deposition velocity of 0.0 cm/s.
+Because MACCS2 does not model re-emission, it is more appropriate to use the effective deposition velocity of 0.0 cm/s.
+As noted previously, MACCS2 simulates a continuous release resulting in plume dispersion whereas the modeling performed for this report treats the release as a puff.
+Because puff models are not as complex as plume models, they would yield a somewhat exaggerated difference in the MOI exposure with and without deposition.

-The effect of the dose at 100 meter downwind would be expected to be small since the plume has not passed over much forest.
-Actually, the area near the release point is paved parking lot and deposition to the forest is not even possible.
+The effect of the dose at 100 meter downwind is expected to be small since the plume has not passed over much forest.
+Actually, the area near the release point is a paved parking lot and deposition to the forest is not even possible.
 As expected, the effect of the value of deposition velocity used in the code is very small, an increase of dose of 1% when the 0.0 cm/s deposition velocity is used rather than the 0.5 cm/s historically used in MACCS2 at SRS (Hope 2012).